10Kft/10kft-api/source/includes/_webhooks.md

 ## What should you return from your webhook processing code?

-10000ft keeps track of return values from webhook processing code, and if a webhook is behaving poorly e.g. consistently unreachable or in error, it may be automatically unsubscribed.
+Resource Management by Smartsheet keeps track of return values from webhook processing code, and if a webhook is behaving poorly e.g. consistently unreachable or in error, it may be automatically unsubscribed.
 Further, returning a 410 code on a webhook will also automatically unsubscribe it.

 ## Can Webhooks be viewed or edited from the application front-end?